 Classic silver-and-black will never go out of style.
 Whether it’s a Benz, suit choice, or what’s happening to your hair, these two colors work their way together seamlessly and beautifully.
 The TAG Heuer is no exception to the rule.
 The minute hands feature the six and twelve spot with a gauge for minutes, as well as a timer feature built right in.
 Stainless steel is one material that you can never go wrong with; TAG Heuer Men’s Stainless Steel Watch is also good for over 600ft of underwater activity.
 Switch right from your polo gear to the wetsuit and hit the waves—nothing’s holding you back.

 2Versace Men’s V-Race Swiss Quartz Watch

 A name that drips from the tip of your tongue with exquisiteness: Versace has been a leader in the luxurious and expensive for ages, but with this solution for well under 1,000, you’ll be able to ride in style no matter where you go.
 With a stainless steel case and aluminum top ring, you get that Versace letting along the top in bold silver against the black watch face.
-Keep perfect uniformity; allow red dots and the pointer of your seconds hand stick out while remaining seamlessly centered within the watch.
-Versace Men’s V-Race Swiss Quartz Watch is elegance at a discount.
+Keep perfect uniformity; allow red dots and the pointer of your seconds hand to stick out while remaining seamlessly centered within the watch.
+Versace Men’s V-Race Swiss Quartz Watch is elegant at a discount.